-Steel House Hostel is conveniently located near the Central Train Station (Kobenhavn H), which is right next to Tivoli Gardens and within walking distance to a lot of the main attractions.
+Steel House Hostel is conveniently located near the Central Train Station (København H), which is right next to Tivoli Gardens and within walking distance to a lot of the main attractions.

 Copenhagen with kids – 12 fun things the whole family will love

 When traveling with kids, finding activities that are interesting and fun for both adults and children can be difficult.
-But this itinerary has something for everyone.
+But this Copenhagen itinerary has something for everyone.

 Shop and eat along Strøget

 Strøget is Copenhagen’s bustling pedestrian shopping street.
-Along the street in the heart of Copenhagen, you’ll find a wealth of stores selling Denmark souvenirs right alongside storefronts for some of the most expensive international brands.
+Along the street in the heart of Copenhagen, you’ll find a wealth of stores selling Danish souvenirs right alongside storefronts for some of the most expensive international brands.

-Visit Little Mermaid statue
+Visit the Little Mermaid statue

 Attend the changing of the guards at Amalienborg Palace

 The changing of the guards is a fascinating look at royal customs and practices.
-The guards leave Rosenborg Castle at 11:30 making their way to Amalienborg Palace around noon for the daily ceremony.
-Amalienborg Palace is the home of the Danish royal family.
+The guards leave Rosenborg Castle at 11:30 a.m. making their way to Amalienborg Palace around noon for the daily ceremony.
 When the monarch is there, the guards are accompanied by a marching band.

 Explore Nyhavn and take a canal boat tour